Best Western Plus Inn of Sedona

 - Avoid hiking during the heat of the day

 During the summer months we highly suggest keeping your hikes restricted to the early morning.
 Remember this great rule of thumb, if you are hiking with your dog place your hand on the trail surface, especially if it is red rocks.
 If it is hot to the touch, it is too hot for paws!
 There are protective ‘booties’ available for dogs, if yours is willing to wear them.
 If they aren’t willing just be aware of the surface you’re walking on, black top especially.
 One of our favorite early morning hikes is West Fork Trail, it provides a lot of shade and remains very cool.
 Dogs are permitted on this trail provided they remain on a leash.
 We also highly suggest getting in contact with the friendly folks at The Hike House.
 They have a wealth of knowledge about hiking in Sedona.
-You can visit their website by clicking here!

 - Bring plenty of water